Skip to main content

 Consider the impacts upon your relationship

-Try to obtain details of what actually happened
+Try to obtain details of what happened

 Make a formal complaint